 Dremel is an automatic tool that is useful for manicure and pedicure sessions.
 It shapes your nails to your desired shape.
 Bear in mind the correct attachment to look for and what to be aware of.

-Of course, there are more specific tools for nails, but if you have the Dremel tool, that makes the use of an existing tool affordable.
+Of course, there are more specific nail tools, but having the Dremel tool makes using an existing tool affordable.
 When using the Dremel tool for a manicure, you need to shape and buffer, which is possible with proper attachments.
 For shaping, use a regular sandpaper disc.
 It brings quick and better results.
-Note the grit number with the high grit less coarse than low grit.
+Note the grit number with high grit is less coarse than low grit.

 Do not coat the nail on the entire space since that results in an excess paste.
 Take note of the friction as you shape nails, and buffing produces heat.
 Some people do not like the noise and vibration that the Dremel comes with.
 Look for a fine grit that makes it easier.